fayazahamedd/IMDB-Clone/README.md

   2. view details of particular movie
   3. add / remove movie from favourite section

-by default it shows tending movies on home pages
+by default, it shows tending movies on home pages

-i have used basic skill set for this project such as
+I have used a basic skill set for this project such as
   1. html 5
   2. css 3
   3. javascript